Overview

 Why No Minimum Hours?

 The NT government recommends 100 hours of practice but does not enforce it.
-This policy reflects the Territory's unique demographics — many residents live in remote communities where strictly supervised driving hours are impractical.
+This policy reflects the Territory's unique demographics.
+Many residents live in remote communities where strictly supervised driving hours are impractical.
 However, this does not mean you should skip practice.
-Adequate preparation is still essential for passing the test and driving safely.
+Adequate preparation is still important for passing the test and driving safely.

 Provisional Licence (P)